tohov/KQL-Queries/README.md

-# Azure_KQL
+# KQL-Queries
-My private Kusto Query Language repository
+Here is my public repository where I've started to collect queries along the way